anthonymiyoro/LeetCodeExercises/two_sum/ReadMe.md

 '''

-    My proposed soltion uses a nested for loop to loop through 2 copies of a list and add each other eg [2, 7, 11, 15] + [2, 7, 11, 15] one by one for each item.
+    My proposed solution uses a nested for loop to loop through 2 copies of a list and add each other eg [2, 7, 11, 15] + [2, 7, 11, 15] one by one for each item.
 This is a "brute force" solution.
 And can be improved.

 '''